Buying a home

 Best and final offers

-When more than one person makes an offer on a property, some estate agents will ask buyers to submit their 'best and final offer' to the vendor by a set date.
+When more than one person wants to make an offer, some estate agents will ask buyers to submit their 'best and final offer' to the vendor by a set date.
 In some areas, this is now more common than sealed bids.

 The best and final offer process works in a very similar way to sealed bids; the main difference is that your offer doesn't have to be formally submitted in an envelope.